The “Eye” of Happiness

 Moreover, when people are asked what makes their life worthwhile, they rarely mention their mood.
 They are more likely to mention meaningful items in their lives, such as their profession or relationships.
 Recent research also suggests that focusing too much on trying to feel good all of the time will erode your ability to feel good at all—in other words, no amount of feeling good will satisfy you because of what you anticipate (all of the time) is physiologically impossible for most people.

-It isn’t About Wealth or the Possessions
+It Isn’t About Wealth or the Possessions

 While it is true that living in poverty makes it difficult to be happy, money does not appear to purchase happiness.
 Assume you receive a $10,000 raise every year.
 While you’d be ecstatic in the near term, it’d only be a matter of time before your expectations shifted to accommodate your new budget.
 You’ll be just as delighted as you were before the raise in no time!

-This remains true for new houses, new vehicles, new electronics, and all of the other material objects which people want.
+This remains true for new houses, new vehicles, new electronics, and all of the other material objects that people want.
 The only time this rule does not apply is when you spend your money on experiences with other people.
-For example, if you spent an extra $10,000 per year on weekend excursions to new and exciting areas with your friends or family, you might be happy.
+For example, if you spend an extra $10,000 per year on weekend excursions to new and exciting areas with your friends or family, you might be happy.
 However, this is not a common way for people to spend their windfalls.

-It isn’t About Finding Ultimate Destination
+It Isn’t About Finding the Ultimate Destination

-When it comes to the discussions of happiness, the old proverb “Are we there yet?” is often used, as though a person treads the trail of happiness and ultimately “gets there.”
+When it comes to discussions of happiness, the old proverb “Are we there yet?” is often used, as though a person treads the trail of happiness and ultimately “gets there.”
 Contrary to popular opinion, happiness does not come easily unless you are one of the lucky few who won the genetic lottery and are inherently happy.
 Most known approaches for becoming happier—for example, keeping a gratitude journal—are habits rather than one-time occurrences, and most life events that make us joyful in the near term, such as getting married or promoted, diminish over time as we adapt to them.

 This is the reason when Ajay went to the sage, he had everything he could ever imagine, still, happiness was missing in his life.
 He was finding his happiness in his possessions, lifestyle, and outer world.
 The sage opened his eyes to the concept of happiness and made him realize that happiness lies within through a little experiment.